d-shap/mercurial/README.md

 Web access is restricted with BASIC authentication for push requests, managed with Apache htpasswd.

-To run container next volumes should be mapped
+To run container next volumes should be mapped:
 * repository root folder
 * htpasswd file to store hashes of user passwords
 * log folder